albertaleksieiev/OneShotTelegram/README.md

 ![](https://github.com/albertaleksieiev/OneShotTelegram/raw/localization/docs/img1.gif)

 ## Features
-- Customizable view with a bunch of UI methods, each telegram message has associated java class with own lifecycle.
+- 🖌 Customizable view with a bunch of UI methods, each telegram message has associated java class with own lifecycle.
-- Localization, easy just define a class!
+- 🏴󠁧󠁢󠁥󠁮󠁧󠁿 Localization, easy just define a class!
-- Persistence, when server restarts or user clicks on 1year message you will receive an action to saved view.
+- 💾 Persistence, when server restarts or user clicks on 1year message you will receive an action to saved view.
-- Dependency injection
+- 💉 Dependency injection, receive in your view all of your dependencies!
-- Thread local authorization, in any part of the app just call `getUser` to receive user.
+- 🔑 Thread local authorization, in any part of the app just call `getUser` to receive user.
 It can be usefull in spring app.
-- Compatible with kotlin, create any view in 5 lines of code.
+- ✨ Compatible with kotlin, create any view in 5 lines of code.

 ### Create a view
 To create a view aka page, you just need to extends from `BotView` class